wowolo/multi_task_learning/README.md

 ## 5.3.
 Data

-TO UPDATE!
-The *CreateData* class in `core_code/create_data.py` creates (noisy) data for a given function.
-If the intended data cannot be modelled based on such a mechanism or if there exists an already given dataset, the user has the option to introduce its own data.
-For the training via the PyTorch Lightning *Trainer* the data has to be loaded into a PyTorch *Dataset* and then loaded into a PyTorch *Dataloader* - see `core_code/util/lightning.py` for existing implementations of these two objects.
-By conforming to the data layout '(x, y, task_activity)' the new data can be embedded into the existing code layout.
+The *CreateData* class in `core_code/create_data.py` provides training, validation and test data for a given function.
+Any functions can be simply added to the function library in `core_code/util/function_lib.py` and selected via the configurations by the 'f_true' key. \
+If the intended data cannot be modelled by such a mechanism or if want to work with an already given dataset, we have the option to introduce the data by creating our own *DataModule* as in `core_code/lightning_multitask.py`.
+The first step would be to separate the data into the format (x, y, task_activity) in order to be passed into the *Dataloaders* function in the `core_code/util/lightning.py` script.
+Next the 'batching_strategy' within the *Dataloaders* function in the same script has to be set.
+For customization choose among existing strategies, add new batching strategies to the source code directly or set 'batching_strategy' to 'custom' and provide a custom batching strategy via the configuration item with key 'batching_strategy_callback'.
+Refer to the source code and its documentation for format constraints.
+In the last step the *DataModule* can be defined with the training, validation (and test) data and the previously defined dataloaders.

 $~$

 ## 5.4.
 Model(s)

-TO UPDATE!
+Concerning models we can use either one uniform PyTorch model (implying that the tasks need to have identical input and output dimensions) or we can create (task-specific) model(s) which might have intersecting parameters (where input and output dimensions can differ from task to task).
+Refer to the source code for the *LightningMultitask* class in the `core_code/lightning_multitask.py` script for details. \
-Analogously to the previous point regarding data, the user can also introduce their own (task-specific) model(s).
-These can be any PyTorch model(s) with the only limitation being that these have to align with the input and ouptut dimensions induced by the (task-specific) data.
+To summarize, we can provide any (task-specific) PyTorch model(s) with the only limitation being that these have to align with the input and ouptut dimensions induced of the associated (task-specific) data.
+Already implemented architecture can be easily retrieved via the *CreateModel* function in the `core_code/create_model.py` script (where the underlying models are stored in the `core_code/model_lib` directory).

 $~$

 ## 5.5.
 Batching (batch creation in training)

-The creation of the batches throughout the training of the neural network is dependent on the *DataLoaders* class in `core_code/util/lightning.py` and supplies the data *DataModule* in `core_code/util/lightning.py` and ultimately the LightningModel in `core_code/lightning_model.py` with a task dictionary of train, validation and test dataloaders.
+The creation of the batches throughout the training of the neural network is dependent on the *Dataloaders* function in `core_code/util/lightning.py` and supplies the data *DataModule* in `core_code/util/lightning.py` with a task dictionary of train, validation and test dataloaders.
+These then supply task specific data for the training, validation and test steps respectively in the form of task dictionaries.
+Find more details regarding the dataloaders in the *Dataloaders* documentation, regarding the training/validation/test steps in the source code of the *LightningMultitask* class in the `core_code/lightning_multitask.py` and also in the general [PyTorch Lightning Documentation](https://pytorch-lightning.readthedocs.io/en/stable/guides/data.html).

 $~$

 ## 5.6.
 Logging (via W&B)

-In this implemetation we have used the *pytorch_lightning.logger.WandbLogger* to log metrics and plots after setting up the W&B API as outlined in Section 4.3.
-The logging can be highly customized - our choice to implement this was to create the *LoggingCallback* class to have the best control possible of the logging throughout the training and we can recommend this way of logging for any other experiments due to its flexibility, its uniformity in (code) structure and its modularity.
-A working implementation can be found in `experiments/compositeSine/logging_callback.py`.
+In the any `[new_experiment]` implementation one can use the object *pytorch_lightning.logger.WandbLogger* as logger to log metrics and medias.
+The logging can be made experiment agnostic as well as it can be highly customized - this is made possible by the *LoggingCallback* class in the `experiments/[new_experiment]/logging_callback.py` script with the PyTorch Lightning parent class *Callback*.
+The callbacks allow us access to various points throughout the training, validation and test steps - see the [official PyTorch Lightning documentation](https://pytorch-lightning.readthedocs.io/en/stable/extensions/callbacks.html) for more. \
+We recommend this way of logging due to its high modularity, flexibility and uniform code structure.
+A working implementation can be found in `experiments/[new_experiment]/logging_callback.py`.

+$~$

+> Recall that the steps in Section 4.3 regarding setting up W&B are necessary in order to make the W&B logging work via with access via the website and its interface.